OpenStackweb/openstack-org/publishing.md

    * class YourPage_Controller extends Page_Controller

-Here is an example from the Project Teams Gatherings static page, PTG.php with and added section to require a css document:
+Here is an example from the Project Teams Gatherings static page, PTG.php with an added section to require a css document:

 ```
 <?php